Frequently Asked Questions

 Q: I live near a small airport that has no tower and little traffic.
 Do I need to stay five miles away from it?

 Q: I live near a heliport.
 Can I fly near it?

 A: Yes.
 But, if you are within five miles of it, you can fly only if it is safe to do so, you do not interfere with manned aircraft, you see and avoid manned aircraft at all times, and you have notified the operator of the heliport and resolved any safety concerns.

 Q: I have a radio controlled airplane and just bought a quadcopter drone.
-Do I need to register only the drone?
+Do I need to register the drone?

 Q: I am visiting the United States from another country and would like to fly my drone while there.
 Do I need to register it?

 A: No, as long as you are flying for recreational purposes.
 You will need to obtain a remote pilot airman certificate to fly for commercial purposes in the United States.

 Q: I would like to have some Know Before You Fly materials to distribute.
 How can I get them?